ACU Race Licence Course · North West

 - What is the BRA (Basic Racing Assessment)?

-- The BRA is the on-track riding assessment — three sessions at the circuit.
+- The BRA is the on-track ACU race licence test — three timed sessions assessed by an experienced ACU instructor.
 Once you pass both the CTC and BRA, you are eligible to apply for your ACU race licence and start entering club race meetings.

 - Where is the course held?